 Which iPad: Size category

 We can break the range down pretty quickly.
 First of all, you can divide it into three size categories.
-You've got two mini-size, 7.9-inch iPads: the iPad mini 2 and the iPad mini 4; two standard-size, 9.7-inch iPads: the iPad Air 2 and the 9.7-inch iPad Pro, and there's the supersized 12.9-inch iPad Pro, which is the biggest and costliest option.
+You've got one mini-size, 7.9-inch iPads, the iPad mini 4; two standard-size, 9.7-inch iPads: the iPad and the 9.7-inch iPad Pro, and there's the supersized 12.9-inch iPad Pro, which is the biggest and costliest option.

 We help you decide which iPad size to go for in our next section: Choosing between the three sizes of iPad: mini (7.9-inch), standard (9.7-inch) or large (12.9-inch).